arviz-devs/arviz/doc/source/contributing/syntax_guide.md

 ``:func:`arviz.loo` `` is enough, there is no need to use intersphinx.
 Moreover, using ``:func:`~arviz.loo` `` will only show ``loo`` as link text due to the preceding ``~``.

+## Code tabs

+You will find code tabs on every other page in ArviZ docs.
+As we have two main types of files, i.e, `.rst` and `.md`, we often use two code tabs to show the functionalities in both rST and Markdown.

+### Synchronised Tabs
+ArviZ docs are using `sphinx-design` extension for adding sync code tabs in [conf.py](https://github.com/arviz-devs/arviz/blob/main/doc/source/conf.py#L61).
+You can check the syntax and more info about it at [Synchronised Tabs](https://sphinx-design.readthedocs.io/en/sbt-theme/tabs.html#synchronised-tabs).
+Using this extension saves us from a lot of raw-html code.
+Sphinx provides this extension to make our work easy and or code more concise.